-This anchors Aristotle’s account of being in the experience of change.
-His method for working with experience appears at the opening of the Physics.
-Experience is already rich with principles (archai), causes, and elements (Pos.
+This typology anchors Aristotle’s account of being in the experience of change.
+He outlines his method for working with experience at the opening of the Physics.
+Experience is already rich with principles (archai), causes, and elements (compare Pos.
 An.
 II.19).
-But our predicament, he claims, is to start inevitably with things seeming jumbled up or poured together.
+But our predicament, he claims, is that we start inevitably with things that seem jumbled up or poured together.
 When the principles of things are confused, misunderstood, or overlooked, our experience will be, too.
-For experience to yield knowledge, these principles must be discerned within this confusion.17 The way to knowledge is through distinguishing the principles, causes, and elements within experience, that is, through theoretical discussion.
-If I am right, then, Aristotle disentangles the elements (in Phys.
+For experience to yield knowledge, these principles must be discerned within experience.17 The way to knowledge is through distinguishing the principles, causes, and elements in the midst of this confusion.
+This disentanglement involves distinguishing the many principles of being from one another and we do this through theoretical discussion.
+In my view, Aristotle disentangles the elements (in Phys.
 I), causes (in Phys.
 II), and principles (in Phys.
-III) of change within the experience of change, thereby making articulate experience possible.
-This disentanglement involves distinguishing the many principles of being from one another.
+III) of change within the experience of change, thereby making articulate experience of nature possible.

-But this first stage of argument, with which we deal in this chapter, requires a second, with which we shall deal in chapter 2.
+But this first stage of argument, with which I deal in this chapter, requires a second, with which I shall deal in chapter 2.
 Although Aristotle opened Phys.
 I.8 with the claim that “this is the only way of resolving the difficulty felt by thinkers of earlier times” (Phys.
-I.8 191a23–24),18 after he provides the resolution, he adds: “this, then, is one way of handling the matter; another is to point out that the same things may be spoken of either as potent or as at-work” (Phys.
+I.8 191a23–24),18 after he provides the resolution, he immediately adds: “this, then, is one way of handling the matter; another is to point out that the same things may be spoken of either as potent or as at-work” (Phys.
 I.8 191b27–28).19

-He says this, I argue, because while it is necessary to answer the impasse, doing so does not establish the existence of generation and change.20 No matter how inescapable form, privation, and the underlying material are in the description of change, they do not amount to change.
-By distinguishing the elements of the description of change (form, privation, and the underlying material) in such a way that they are not contradictory, or, put otherwise, by showing how change does not essentially refer to non-being, Aristotle has opened the door to the possibility that change exists, but he clearly has not said what change is.
+He says this because, while it is necessary to answer the Parmenidean impasse, doing so does not establish the existence of generation and change.20 No matter how inescapable form, privation, and the underlying material are in the description of change, they do not amount to change.
+By distinguishing the elements of change (form, privation, and the underlying material) in such a way that they are not contradictory, or, put otherwise, by showing how change does not essentially refer to non-being, Aristotle has opened the door to the possibility that change exists, but he clearly has not said what change is.
 A brown form, its not-brown opposite, and the skin underlying them are just the items involved in an instance of change.
 Adding them together yields neither the definition of nor the reality of change, just as the set of player positions on a football field constitutes neither the definition of a game nor the reality of football games.
 It is thus wrong to think, as, for example Graham does, that Aristotle has completely refuted the Eleatics in Phys.
-I.21 Aristotle is right to argue that talking about what change is requires a different approach altogether, and a different aspect of being (Phys.
-III.1 200b28–30, 201a10–12).
+I.21

 So, since “it belongs to the same act of thinking to make clear both what something is and whether it is” (Met.
 VI.1 1025b18),22 what is necessary for the demonstration of the existence of change is a definition.
 The definition of change, and the accompanying demonstration that it can exist, are given in Phys.
 III.1, whereupon Aristotle flags his accomplishment, saying that although change is “difficult to see, [it nevertheless] admits of being” (Phys.
 III.2 202a1, my trans.).
+Aristotle is right to argue that talking about what change is requires a different approach altogether, namely, a different sense of being (Phys.
+III.1 200b28–30, 201a10–12).

 The Ancient Impasse